 Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

 A passive investing strategy is a proven way to grow your investment portfolio and save on fees.
-It is for this reason that many self-directed investors are willing to take on the challenge of rebalancing their portfolio a few times every year and to learn about the financial markets.
+It is for this reason that many self-directed investors are willing to take on the challenge of rebalancing their portfolios a few times every year and learning about the financial markets.

 Investing in mutual funds is actually easy to do.
 Simply walk into your bank, answer some questions, and you have a mutual fund account.

-However, mutual funds are based on an active investing strategy that often results in your mutual fund manager charging you a hefty management fee every year.
+However, mutual funds are based on an active investing strategy that often results in your mutual fund manager charging you a hefty management fee yearly.